This post was last updated on October 5th, 2022 at 08:52 am.

 For Quid Pro Quo donations, there is a $10.00 penalty for each failure to provide the required written statement to the donor.
 So if there were say 200 donors at an event and the church failed to send them a proper written acknowledgement it would be a $2,000.00 fine.
 The maximum penalty is $5,000.00 per fundraising event, which adds up when hosting multiple events each year.

 Note on Enrolled Agents: The EAs are the only ones that spend their entire career in US taxation.
 They are licensed by the federal government after taking the taxation exam whereas CPAs and attorneys are licensed by the states in which they practice.
-An EA’s knowledge of tax law is vast and deep whereas CPA’s and tax attorneys daily work varies.
-Many times CPA’s and tax attorneys don’t know how a not for profit differs in the tax code than a for profit business.
+An EA’s knowledge of tax law is vast and deep whereas CPA’s and tax attorney’s daily work varies.
+Many times CPAs and tax attorneys don’t know how a not-for-profit differs in the tax code from a for-profit business.
 EAs, on the other hand, are tested relentlessly in this area.

 What About Donation Receipt Requirements For Canadian Churches?